 Take right now for example.

-Right now, we are dealing with a constant barrage of news, we've got food shortages in the grocery stores and a lot of people are dealing with job insecurity - so our stress levels are rising.
+Right now, we are dealing with a constant barrage of news, border closures and many people are dealing with job insecurity – so our stress levels are rising.
 Even a normally calm person would be feeling anxious right now.

 The difference is in how each person reacts to stress.
 Some people may lose their hunger and not eat in a time of stress, but for others, their default reaction to stress is to find food and seek comfort in this food.

-To better understand what emotional eating is and how we can manage it, we spoke with the CSIRO Total Wellbeing Diet's Accredited Practicing Dietitian Pennie McCoy.
+To better understand what emotional eating is and how we can manage it, we spoke with the CSIRO Total Wellbeing Dietitian Pennie McCoy.
 Here is her advice.

 "Emotional eating is when a person uses food as a resource to control their emotions," explains Pennie.